fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/personal-peripherals.md

 - **Mute Sync:** You can mute and unmute from your audio peripheral, and the status will sync with Teams' mute state.
 You can also mute/unmute from the Teams client and that status will sync with the peripheral device's mute state.
 - **Volume Control:** You can increase or decrease volume through the volume buttons on your Teams certified peripheral.
 - **Call Controls:** You can answer, reject, and end a call with the hook switch button.
-With some peripheral devices, you can also put a call on hold using the hook switch button.
+With some peripheral devices, you can also put on a call hold using the hook switch button.
 - **Teams Button:** Act upon Teams notifications directly from the Teams button on your peripheral.
 With the Teams button you can:
   - Bring Teams to the foreground of your screen (Teams button short press).
-  - Join a Teams meeting pre-join screen when getting an incoming meeting notification (Teams button short press).
+  - Join a Teams meeting prejoin screen when getting an incoming meeting notification (Teams button short press).
-  - Join a Teams meeting from the pre-join screen (Teams button short press).
+  - Join a Teams meeting from the prejoin screen (Teams button short press).
   - Bring a Teams meeting screen to the foreground of your screen (Teams button short press).
   - Raise (and lower) hand in a Teams meeting (Teams button long-press).

 For more information regarding the Teams button, see [Microsoft Teams button on your certified Teams device](https://support.microsoft.com/office/use-the-microsoft-teams-button-on-your-certified-teams-device-ed5ec8f0-6f09-46aa-b80c-3372de084a98).

 - **LED Indicator Light:** Indicating different states with colors flashing on or around the peripheral buttons (such as the Teams button flashing when receiving a meeting join notification).
 - **Native Bluetooth Call Controls over Hands-Free Protocol:** Switch between your selected native Bluetooth peripheral devices using the hook switch button to answer an incoming call with the desired device.
-Once the call is over, the original selected device in the Teams Device Settings will resume being the selected device.
+Once the call is over, the original selected device in the Teams Device Settings resume being the selected device.

 These features ensure that Teams certified personal peripherals provide a seamless and efficient experience for users.

 ## Required Licenses

 No additional licenses are required to use Teams certified personal peripherals.
-They are designed to work out-of-the-box with Microsoft Teams, providing a plug-and-play experience.
+They're designed to work out-of-the-box with Microsoft Teams, providing a plug-and-play experience.

 ## Related articles